 Many diets lack key nutrients.
-We choose ingredients that help fill many nutritional gaps.
+We choose ingredients that help fill butrient gaps.
 A 100g serving of our cereal provides [50%] of recommended daily allowances of iron, [7%] of calcium, and [8%] of daily folate and 10% of vitamin A.

-Plant-rich diets are loaded with vitamins, however those living on plants alone don’t get enough vitamin B12.
+Plant-rich diets are loaded with vitamins, however those living on plants alone don’t get enough of one vitamin: vitamin B12.
 Made by the bacteria and algae in the river water we used to drink, water treatment now removes it.
 We add some so that a single serving of our cereals gives you the recommended daily dose.
-We also add vitamin D, the sunshine vitamin, because most people now spend most of their lives inside and don’t get enough.
+We also add vitamin D3, the sunshine vitamin, because most of us spend most of our lives inside and don’t get enough.

-These small additions correct for positive changes in our lifestyle: clean water and lower exposure to the sun’s damaging UV radiation.
+These small vitamin additions correct for positive changes in our lifestyle: clean water and lower exposure to the sun’s damaging UV radiation.

 3 0.83 grams per kg of body weight – source World Health Organisation